 Strangely, the world outside the bar has become hostile, bitterly cold, semi-buried in ash, inhabited by slimy snakes and faceless people.

-- Check out this big list of free Haruki Murakami novels, short stories, essays and travel writings in English.
+Related: Here is a big list of free Haruki Murakami novels, short stories, essays and travel writings in English.